Modern Education Institution

 The FiberLaboratory is the Savonlinna based biotechnology innovation center of XAMK.
 The laboratory develops technology and innovations for the processing and forestry industry, as well as for chemical, measurement, control, and automation system manufacturers.
 In FiberLaboratory there are fiber, water and wastewater laboratories, piloting equipment up to production scale and portable piloting equipment for factory tests.

 "Everything that we do here at the laboratory aims at saving the world," says the director of the FiberLaboratory Tapio Tirri.
 It sounds bold, but it’s not something that’s taken out of thin air.
-They have projects for fiber’s new possibilities - Microcrystalline Cellulose (MCC) and collecting CO2-emissions from industrial processes to reuse.
+They have projects for wood’s new possibilities - tannins from bark and collecting CO2-emissions from industrial processes to reuse.
 For the CO2-emission capture, XAMK owns a patent.

-MCC has many good qualities and, in the future, they can be used in various applications.
+Wood has many good qualities and, in the future, it can be used in various applications.
 Researchers are on a quest to find solutions for the food, animal feed and pharmaceutical industries and, for example, as a component in tires for the automotive industry.

 In this innovative, world’s only production scale sized laboratory, professionalism for the facility machinery is needed.
 In the year of construction, XAMK needed engineering help in designing the institute.
 Makron’s Engineering unit (prev.
 Mekateam Oy) was the solution.